""Nonfunctional" adrenal tumors may be anything but, new research suggests.

 Medical Editor: John P. Cunha, DO, FACOEP

-Prandin (repaglinide) is used together with diet and exercise to treat type 2 (non-insulin dependent) diabetes.
+Prandin (repaglinide) is an oral diabetes medicine in the meglitinide class used together with diet and exercise to treat type 2 (non-insulin dependent) diabetes.
 Other diabetes medicines are sometimes used in combination with Prandin.
-It is an oral diabetes medicine in the meglitinide class.
-Common side effects include weight gain, diarrhea, and joint pain.
+Common side effects of Prandin include:

 Our Prandin (repaglinide) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.